-Local girl Kimi Werner – an accomplished diver, huntress, chef and artist – let Hui tag along for a day
+Kimi Werner is an accomplished diver, huntress, chef and artist.
+She let Hui tag along for a day of swimming

-Local girl Kimi Werner – an accomplished diver, huntress, chef and artist – let Hui tag along for a day of swimming and good eats.
+Kimi Werner is an accomplished diver, huntress, chef and artist.
+She let Hui tag along for a day of swimming and good eats.
 Join us as we check out Kimi’s Favorite Places!

 Waimea Bay Beach Park

 Located on the North Shore of Oahu, Waimea Bay is one of Kimi’s go-to places for a morning swim.
 It’s known for big waves in the winter, but in the summer, it’s perfect for swimming, snorkeling or diving.
 With its spacious, powdery beach and crystal clear water, it’s easy to see why Waimea is so popular among locals and visitors alike.
 Parking fills up quickly, so get here early.

 After a morning of swimming, it’s time for eats at Island Vintage Coffee in the Haleiwa Store Lots.
 Kimi loves the grilled cheese sandwich with tomato bisque, paired with a hot latte.
 The breakfast platter and poke bowls are hard to miss, too.